Gateway Arch, Missouri

 The view from the second floor of the Old Courthouse

-Exhibits woven throughout the rooms explained the U.S. justice system and the mechanisms of the court, and told the story of the most famous and influential case that had taken place there, Dred and Harriet Scott v.
+Behind each door was a new experience: a gallery, a winding staircase, an 1850s courtroom, a maze of interpretive displays.
+Exhibits woven throughout the rooms and hallways explained the U.S. justice system and the mechanisms of the court, and the ways in which the system has shaped American life.
+One gallery guided me through the story of the Old Courthouse’s - and arguably the country’s - most infamous case, Dred and Harriet Scott v.
 Sandford - a case that served as a catalyst of the Civil War.

-Signs told stories of what it was like to be an African American in St. Louis during that time - some enslaved, some free.
-Two stories in particular I could not shake from my mind or my chest for the rest of the night.
+Signs told stories of what it was like to be an African American in St. Louis during that time; some enslaved, some free.
+Two stories in particular I could not shake from my mind or my chest.
 “Margaret, an enslaved woman living in Cole County, Missouri, knew her status would be passed down to her children.
 In 1848 she killed her baby to keep her child from a life of enslavement,” read the first.
-The second read: “In 1834, a Marion County enslaved woman was told her three small sons had been sold and would be taken from her.
-She killed her sons and then committed suicide.”
+“In 1834, a Marion County enslaved woman was told her three small sons had been sold and would be taken from her.
+She killed her sons and then committed suicide,” read the second.

 I thought deeply about how unbearably painful life would have to be to kill your children to save them from it.